hschafer2017/Sports-Multi-timer-Assistant/README.md

 # Timing Assistant

 Stream Three Project: Data Centric Development - Code Institute.
 This project was built using the Flask Microframework, and it could be used as a manual stopwatch to time multiple athletes in swimming and track.
-The goal of this application is to improve efficency in sports timing by decreasing the number of people timing seperately and directly storing the times, as opposed to keeping a written documentation.
+The goal of this application is to improve efficiency in sports timing by decreasing the number of people timing separately and directly storing the times, as opposed to keeping a written documentation.

 **THIS APPLICATION IS FOR EDUCATIONAL USE ONLY.
 THIS APPLICATION IS NOT FOR COMMERCIAL USE.**